scottwat86/scottwat86.github.io/index.md

 ## Automating Excel with PIPIWIN32 and COM objects
 Today I researched PYPIWIN32 and the good old COM Objects to automatocally update all the external data references in a list of an Excel files.
 This will save some time monthly at my current work.
 I found several examples as this is apparently a really old application.
 I ran into a hiccup trying to prevent the dialog boxes from showing up and holding up the automation.
 I was able to save the file without a dialog but still am having trouble ignoring the data load dialog.
 I will work on it a little more tomorrow.

 ## Bayes's Theorem Review
 Prob of A given B = (Prob A * Prob B given A) / Prob B
 P(A|B) = P(A)P(B|A) / P(B)

 Diachronic ->  Through Time
+(Foundation of Inference Problems)
 (Posterior = Priors * Likihood) / Normalizing Constant
 P(H|E) = P(H) P(E|H) / P(E)